sonible/VCTR/include/vctr/PlatformVectorOps/Readme.md

-# PlatformVectorOps
+# platform_vec_ops

-PlatformVectorOps is a generic name for third-party, platform optimized vector math operations.
+platform_vec_ops is a generic name for third-party, platform optimized vector math operations.
 At the moment we particularly use functions from the Apple Accelerate Framework and from the Intel IPP library.

 Both, Accelerate and IPP are not available on all systems.
 For Apple, we assume that Accelerate is generally available,